 This outcome measures the effect of the program in assisting working individuals with disabilities to be employed in normal work settings that are not exclusive to people with developmental disabilities (integrated settings.)
 The standard set by the Legislature for this measure is that 31% of the people who are employed will be in integrated settings.
-FY 2005/2006 performance for this measure indicates that 20% of people employed were working in integrated settings.
+FY 2006- 2007 performance for this measure indicates that 22% of people employed were working in integrated settings.
 Employment in integrated settings is an individual choice, which may be facilitated by program services.
 However, developmental disabilities programs in nearly half the other states in the nation have recently witnessed a decline in the number of people served in supported employment.
 This national trend illustrates the challenges faced by supported employment initiatives in the United States.
-The agency is beginning the third year of conducting a five-year employment initiative to encourage consumer choice of integrated employment.
-The agency is taking steps to implement this initiative, which include setting employment goals for area offices and requiring monthly reporting of employment data from area offices.
+The agency is beginning the fourth year of conducting a five-year employment initiative to encourage consumer choice of integrated employment.
+The agency continues to implement this initiative, including setting employment goals for area offices and requiring monthly reporting of employment data from area offices.
 For data consistency, the agency is developing a recommendation to change this activity definition to conform to the definition used by the five-year Employment initiative.
+Specifically the reccomendation is to report the number of persons employed rather than expressing the number as a percentage.